horodenko/overcoming/README.md

 **NOTES**

-- All art is 100% original work;
+- All art is 100% original work.
-- Had some inconsistencies when editing description of game on PlayStore: it is not rogue-like, but metroidvania.